Gibson assembly: Process

 The resulting product is different DNA fragments joined into one.
 Either linear or closed circular molecules can be assembled.

-There are two approaches to Gibson assembly.
-A one-step method and a two-step method.
+There are two approaches to Gibson assembly: a one-step method and a two-step method.
 Both methods can be performed in a single reaction vessel.
 The Gibson assembly 1-step method allows for the assembly of up to 5 different fragments using a single step isothermal process.
-In this method, fragments and a master mix of enzymes are combined and the entire mixture is incubated at 50 °C for up to one hour.
+In this method, fragments and a master mix of enzymes are combined, and the entire mixture is incubated at 50 °C for up to one hour.
 For the creation of more complex constructs with up to 15 fragments, or for constructs incorporating fragments from 100 bp to 10 kb, the Gibson assembly two-step approach is used.
 The two-step reaction requires two separate additions of master mix.
-One of the reactions is for the exonuclease and annealing step while the other is for DNA polymerase and ligation steps.
+One of the reactions is for the exonuclease and annealing step, while the other is for the DNA polymerase and ligation steps.
 For the two-step approach, different incubation temperatures are used to carry out the assembly process.